Last Updated on

 You don’t need to run around and lift weights during pregnancy; performing light exercises regularly can go a long way in keeping your digestive system in a proper condition.
-When you perform physical activity, it will release various chemicals in your body, which will stimulate different parts of your body and enhance their working.
-Simple activities such as washing utensils or drying clothes can do the trick, too!
+When you indulge in physical activity, it will release various chemicals in your body, which will stimulate different parts of your body and enhance their working.
+Simple activities such as washing utensils or drying clothes can also do the trick!

 3. Stay Calm

 Your physical well-being, particularly, gastrointestinal health depends significantly on your mental health.
 Any presence of tension or anxiety can disturb the balance of chemicals in the stomach, causing indigestion or increased production of gases.
 Hence, it is important that you do some light exercises or practice meditation or simple yoga.
-As it can help you maintain mental peace and keep your body functioning in an optimal condition.
+It will help maintain mental peace and keep your body functioning in an optimal condition.

 4. Stop Smoking and Drinking

 If you smoke or drink, it is about time to stop if you are pregnant.
-Smoking cigarettes and drinking alcohol should be instinctively avoided after finding out that you are pregnant or even when you are trying to get pregnant.
-Drinking or smoking can affect your health as well as your baby’s health, so it is best avoided!
+Smoking cigarettes and drinking alcohol should be instinctively avoided once you find out that you are pregnant or even when you are trying to get pregnant.
+Drinking and smoking can affect your health as well as your baby’s health, so they are best avoided.
 Furthermore, smoking and drinking increase the chances of swallowing air along with it, which can lead to burping.
 So, it is best to avoid them.